alecmerdler/quay-kustomize/README.md

 ### Future Work

+- [x] Use `kustomize` as a library instead of CLI
-- Use [Kustomize `components`](https://github.com/kubernetes-sigs/kustomize/blob/master/examples/components.md) instead of `variants` for more DRY code
+- [x] Use [Kustomize `components`](https://github.com/kubernetes-sigs/kustomize/blob/master/examples/components.md) instead of `variants` for more DRY code
-- Quay Operator which provides application lifecycle management using this tool
+- [ ] Quay Operator which provides application lifecycle management using this tool
+- [ ] Add `ownerReferences` to all created resources for easy tracking and cleanup